 Take the test !

-How to slow down hair loss known as alopecia ?
+How to slow down hair loss called androgenetic alopecia

-- To start, do not hesitate to consult a dermatologist, skin and scalp specialist, or your primary care physician.
-Is it occasional hair loss, chronic hair loss, androgenetic alopecia, or age-induced alopecia?
-A healthcare professional will be able to provide the right diagnosis and advise you on the best treatment and care.
+First, don't wait, consult a dermatologist, a skin, scalp and hair specialist or your primary care doctor.
+Whether it be reactional hair loss, chronic hair loss, androgenetic alopecia or any other type of hair loss, your doctor will be able to make the right diagnosis and guide you as well as possible to the right choice of treatment and care.

-- At home, swap your usual overly harsh hair care products for gentle solutions.
-From shampoo to conditioner, anti-hair loss lotion and more, the objective is to keep your scalp healthy.
+At home, swap out your usual, overly aggressive, care products for adapted hair care products: shampoo, conditioner, anti-hair loss lotion, etc. The objective is to keep your scalp and hair in good health.